JohanVanslembrouck/corolib/studies/final_suspend/Avoiding_memory_leaks.md

 To enable this additional linking, set USE_COROUTINE_PROMISE_TYPE_LINK_ADMIN to 1 in [async_task.h](../include/corolib/async_task.h).
-USE_COROUTINE_PROMISE_TYPE_LINK_ADMIN can also be used for other purposes than for placing the result in the coroutjine return object.
+USE_COROUTINE_PROMISE_TYPE_LINK_ADMIN can also be used for other purposes than for placing the result in the coroutine return object.
 More in particular, it is used for tracking which object (coroutine return object or promise_type object) goes out of scope first.